interlay/interbtc-spec/interbtc-spec/docs/source/spec/treasury.rst

 Overview
 ~~~~~~~~

-The treasury serves as the central storage for all PolkaBTC.
+The treasury serves as the central storage for all interbtc.
 It exposes the :ref:`transfer` function to any user.
-With the transfer functions users can send PolkaBTC to and from each other.
+With the transfer functions users can send interbtc to and from each other.
 Further, the treasury exposes three internal functions for the :ref:`issue-protocol` and the :ref:`redeem-protocol`.

 Step-by-step
 ------------

-* **Transfer**: A user sends an amount of PolkaBTC to another user by calling the :ref:`transfer` function.
+* **Transfer**: A user sends an amount of interbtc to another user by calling the :ref:`transfer` function.
 * **Issue**: The issue module calls into the treasury when an issue request is completed and the user has provided a valid proof that he transferred the required amount of BTC to the correct vault.
-The issue module calls the :ref:`mint` function to grant the user the PolkaBTC token.
+The issue module calls the :ref:`mint` function to grant the user the interbtc token.
 * **Redeem**: The redeem protocol requires two calls to the treasury module.
 First, a user requests a redeem via the :ref:`requestRedeem` function.
 This invokes a call to the :ref:`lock` function that locks the requested amount of tokens for this user.
-Second, when a redeem request is completed and the vault has provided a valid proof that it transferred the required amount of BTC to the correct user, the redeem module calls the :ref:`burn` function to destroy the previously locked PolkaBTC.
+Second, when a redeem request is completed and the vault has provided a valid proof that it transferred the required amount of BTC to the correct user, the redeem module calls the :ref:`burn` function to destroy the previously locked interbtc.

 Data Model
 ~~~~~~~~~~